claudio-destro/SysCol/README.md

 - `@close_log_file` - close the log file
 - `@close_serial_port` - close the COM port
 - `@confirm_test PROMPT TEST_ID LABEL_1 VALUE_1 LABEL_2 VALUE_2 SUCCESS_VALUE` - fake test
+- `@continue PROMPT LABEL` - display the prompt and wait for the user to click the button
 - `@echo` - print a debug text line
 - `@if fail | pass COMMAND` - execute the specified command on given condition
 - `@open_log_file FILENAME FORMAT` - write a log file in the given format (`full` or `tests-only`)